 55. Try to set a world record.
 Visit the Guinness World Records website to see what sounds fun.

 56. Arm your family members with “squidgers” and battle to be the Tiddlywinks champion.
-Visit the English Tiddlywinks Association or the North American Tiddlywinks Association to learn about squidgers and other colorful Wink words like squop, gromp and carnovsky!
+Visit the North American Tiddlywinks Association to learn about squidgers and other colorful Wink words like squop, gromp and carnovsky!

 ------------------------